oblivioncth/Stexatlaser/README.md

 ### Basic Usage
-*NOTE:* For technical reasons, Stex currently only supports PNG for input/output images

 **Creating an Atlas**
 To create an atlas/key, start by setting up an input folder with the following structure: